shanebp/BBP-Auto-Block/README.md

 See Settings > Forum Settings > Spam Limit to set the number of allowable spam items.

+Bugs:

+- on _edit_user_profile_update_ in bbpab-admin.php, roles are not changed on Save:  Conflict with _Forum Role_ setting ?
+Should role be changed here based on spam count ?

 To-Do:

-- test on multisite ?
+- test on multisite